 The current grant term runs from 8/1/2020-9/30/2023.
-As of December 1, 32 households are leased.
-This grant is still over budget so we will not be issuing any new vouchers right now.
-We can average serving 28-29 households for the next 9 months.
-Households are from Clay (27), Douglas (4), and Otter Tail (1) Counties.
+As of January 1, 30 households are leased.
+This grant is still slightly over budget so we will not be issuing any new vouchers right now.
+We can average serving 28-29 households for the next 8 months.
+Households are from Clay (26), Douglas (3), and Otter Tail (1) Counties.

-We have transitioned 45 households off the current grant: 28 moving to Housing Choice vouchers; 1 moved to Homeless to Housed; 1 moved to Bridges; 1 transitioned to a more intensive youth program; 1 purchased a home; 3 went off due to increased income; 7 moved to unsubsidized units; 1 was terminated due to no contact; and 1 was evicted and disappeared.
+We have transitioned 47 households off the current grant: 29 moving to Housing Choice vouchers; 1 moved to Homeless to Housed; 2 moved to Bridges; 1 transitioned to a more intensive youth program; 1 purchased a home; 3 went off due to increased income; 7 moved to unsubsidized units; 1 was terminated due to no contact; and 1 was evicted and disappeared.